kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

        can be scheduled in a different location if resources become available earlier, but cannot cause additional disruption to do so.

-     * If preemptions are not needed: Pods are nominated to their chosen nodes, pushed directly to the active queue in the order they were evaluated in the Workload Scheduling Cycle.
+     * If preemptions are not needed: Pods proceed directly to their binding cycles using the nodes selected during the Workload Scheduling Cycle.
-       They will soon attempt to be scheduled on their nominated nodes in their own, pod-by-pod cycles.

-     Pod will be restricted to its nominated node during the individual cycle.
-     If the node is unavailable, the pod will remain unschedulable and the `WaitOnPermit` gate will take that into consideration.
-The `minCount` check can consider the number of pods that have passed the Workload Scheduling Cycle to ensure that Pods are not waiting unnecessarily when some have been rejected but other new pods have been added to the cluster.
+     The `WaitOnPermit` gate is retained to ensure that the `minCount` pods are successfully admitted before binding occurs.
+Additionally, the `minCount` check can consider the number of pods that have passed the Workload Scheduling Cycle to ensure that Pods do not wait unnecessarily if some have been rejected while new pods have been added to the cluster.

-     In the pod-by-pod cycle, preemption initiated by the workload pods will be forbidden.
-     Allowing it would complicate reasoning about the consistency of the Workload Scheduling Cycle and Workload-Aware Preemption.
-If preemption is necessary, (e.g., the nominated node is no longer valid), the gang will either be instantly rejected (when the `minCount` cannot be satisfied) or time out (safety check, in case a bug appears) at `WaitOnPermit` and all necessary preemptions will be simulated again in the next Workload Scheduling Cycle.

    * If `schedulableCount < minCount`, the cycle fails.
 Preemptions computed but not actuated during this cycle are discarded.
 Pods go through traditional failure handlers